wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/3-build-the-dashboard.md

 ## Connect third-party tools to cards on the Dashboard

-Within your Viva Connections Dashboard, you will have the option to add third-party tools and applications to services that help manage payroll, IT tickets, and wellness in the workplace.
+Within your Viva Connections Dashboard, you can add third-party tools and applications to services that help manage payroll, IT tickets, and wellness in the workplace.
 Third-party services are outside of the Microsoft 365 suite.
 Review [third-party integrations](https://cloudpartners.transform.microsoft.com/resources/viva-app-integration) that are available for Viva Connections.